brospars/scikit-learn-mooc/_sources/overfit/overfit_take_away.md

   **noise** in the data, and the **high flexibility** of common machine learning models.

-- **Underfitting** happens when the learned prediction functions make **systematic errors**.
-This can be caused by a choice of the model family and parameters that leads to a **lack of flexibility** to capture the repeatable structure of the true data generating process.
+- **Underfitting** happens when the learnt prediction functions suffer from **systematic errors**.
+This can be caused by a choice of model family and parameters, which leads to a **lack of flexibility** to capture the repeatable structure of the true data generating process.

-- For a fixed training set, one strives to **minimize the test error** by adjusting the choice of the model family and the model parameters to find the **best trade-off between overfitting for underfitting**.
+- For a fixed training set, the objective is to **minimize the test error** by adjusting the model family and its parameters to find the **best trade-off between overfitting for underfitting**.

-- For a given choice for the model family and the parameters, **increasing the training set size will decrease overfitting** but can also cause an increase of underfitting.
+- For a given choice of model family and parameters, **increasing the training set size will decrease overfitting** but can also cause an increase of underfitting.